Top 5 eCommerce Hacks for Maintaining Customer Loyalty during COVID19

 - Catering to all customers is going to be a big challenge.
 Since marketplaces have their fulfillment centers spread sporadically throughout the country, they will meet some customers’ requirements, but not all.
 Someone’s loss here is going to be someone’s gain.
 Other marketplaces will try to make a profit from your churned customers.

 - The increasing cost of logistics will be another headache for e-commerce players.
 The growing inflation will impact the driver’s cost, fuel cost, and handling charges.
 At the same time, customers will continue to expect a quality experience irrespective of whether we are in mid of a pandemic.

 Hacks for Maintaining Customer Loyalty during COVID-19

 Double Down on Your Loyalty Points

 If you have a loyalty program in place, it is about time to double down on it.
-Since these loyalty programs have established terms and conditions with a stipulated period, it will help e-commerce players make a profit first and reward later.
+Since these loyalty programs have established terms and conditions with a stipulated period, it will help e-commerce players profit first and reward later.

 If your site has a popular choice among the customers, a pandemic is undoubtedly the right time to start with loyalty programs.
-Home centric purchases are increasing.
+Home-centric purchases are increasing.
 People are spending a great deal of money on games, gardening tools, home improvement items, and décor products.
 A loyalty program will help them gain additional discounts and benefits in the long run, which is a good enough option to sign up for it.

 Keep the Communication Channels Open

-For e-commerce marketplaces like Amazon and Flipkart, who have their dedicated logistic, it is easier to deliver products even in the containment zones, but e-commerce stores operating with the support of third-party logistics have failed to keep their customers informed.
+For e-commerce marketplaces like Amazon and Flipkart, which have their dedicated logistic, it is easier to deliver products even in the containment zones, but e-commerce stores operating with the support of third-party logistics have failed to keep their customers informed.

 Customers are willing to co-operate with online stores, but they want to be updated about their products almost daily.
 By letting customers know about the whereabouts of their orders, e-commerce products can gain heavily.
 Some of the additional benefits include: